-Let’s jump into to making the New Orleans inspired dish!
-First make my Pimento Cheese Recipe!!
-You can make the pimento cheese ahead, if you think you can resist eating it all!
+Step 1.
+First, make my Pimento Cheese Recipe!!
+You can make the pimento cheese ahead if you think you can resist eating it all!
 Store it in an airtight container in the fridge!
 This makes it even better anyway.
-You can use store bought!
-But it might be a sin, I’m just saying!
+You can use store-bought!
+But it might be a sin, I'm just saying! (wink wink)

-Ok – now the gravy.
+Step 2.
+Now the gravy.
 Yummy gravy!!!
-Start by putting olive oil in a cast iron skillet or one of your choice.
+Start by putting olive oil in a cast-iron skillet or one of your choice.
 Add bite size andouille sausage.
 Cook for about 8 minutes until crispy.
 Add in onion and cook another minute or 2.
 Then stir in bell pepper and garlic and saute for another 2 minutes until you really start smelling that garlic, about 2 minutes.

+Step 3.
 Now sprinkle in your flour and stir until incorporated well.
-Add tomatoes, cayenne pepper and cook a minute to make sure your flour is done.
+Add tomatoes, and cayenne pepper, and cook a minute to make sure your flour is done.
 Then slowly pour in the chicken broth until well blended.
 Cook until a gravy forms or you can coat the back of a spoon.
 This should take about 5 minutes.
 Taste and add salt if desired.
 I did not need any in my dish.

-It’s fry time!
+Step 4.
+It's fry time!
 You can buy frozen, but let me tell you homemade fries are heavenly!
 Can you hear the angels singing??
-So, I sliced 4 to 5 Idaho Potatoes into semi thick cut fries and fried them in oil!
-YES OIL!
-I know this really is soul food so ya’ll know it’s not about being healthy today ok!
+So, I sliced 4 to 5 Idaho Potatoes into semi-thick-cut fries and fried them in oil!
+YES, OIL!
+I know this really is soul food so y'all know it's not about being healthy today ok!
 But you need about 4ish cups of french fries!
-So it’s up to you if you want homemade or frozen – no judgement here!
+So it's up to you if you want homemade or frozen - no judgment here!

+Step 5.
 Now you are all ready to assemble!
-I use an 8 inch cast iron skillet.
+I use an 8-inch cast iron skillet.
 Put the fries in, top with gravy, top with cooked crawfish (ok I have to admit I bought already cooked and prepared crawfish tails in my grocery store), then spoon on pimento cheese!
 Into a 450° oven and bake for 5 to 6 minutes it goes.
 I turned on my broiler for just about 30 seconds!
 Just keep an eye on it!
-You may not need this in your oven, but mine just needed a touch to brown the top like I like it.
+You may not need this in your oven, but mine just needed a touch to brown the top as I like it.